MortenSchou/mplskit/README.md

   4. Number of connected paths from initial router until a valid destination.
   5. Total number of routing entries.
   6. Number of communications among routers.

+## Further Examples
+Please take a look at appendix.pdf